Doctors Say This Is What Happens To Your Body When You Have An Ovary Removed

-What Happens To Your Body When You Have An Ovary Removed, According To Doctors
+What Happens To Your Body When You Have Your Ovaries Removed, According To Doctors

 On Tuesday, Lena Dunham had her left ovary removed.
 On Wednesday, Dunham posted a photo her mother took of her post-op on Instagram, writing, “Yesterday I had a two hour surgery to remove my left ovary, which was encased in scar tissue & fibrosis, attached to my bowel and pressing on nerves that made it kinda hard to walk/pee/vamp.
 Over the last month it got worse and worse until I was simply a burrito posing as a human.”
 The removal of her ovary comes less than a year after Dunham’s hysterectomy, an experience that she wrote about in Vogue’s March 2018 issue, and a procedure that she chose to have at 31 when her struggle with endometriosis had become unbearable.